-Assisting clients on a broad range of California water rights matters, Jessica Diaz’s practice encompasses water rights litigation and transactions, counsel on compliance with state surface water regulations, and preparation and filing of reports with the State Water Resources Control Board.
-Jessica works with both water providers and private property owners on land use and water regulatory matters, including issues related to the Sustainable Groundwater Management Act (SGMA), California Environmental Quality Act (CEQA), Coastal Act, and local land use law.
-She also assists on general public law matters, including counsel to various water districts and the City of Carpinteria.
+Assisting clients on a broad range of California water rights and land use matters, Jessica Diaz’s practice encompasses water rights litigation and due diligence, counsel on compliance with state water regulations, a range of public law issues and assistance with land use disputes and transactions.
+Jessica works with public agencies and private property owners on a variety of matters, including issues related to the Sustainable Groundwater Management Act (SGMA), California Environmental Quality Act (CEQA), Coastal Act, local land use law and regulatory compliance.

 Prior to her legal career Jessica worked in both state and local government and her familiarity with public agency work supports her ability to advise clients on regulatory compliance.
-Prior to joining the firm, Jessica clerked for Alaska Supreme Court Justice Joel Bolger.
+Before joining Brownstein, Jessica clerked for Alaska Supreme Court Justice Joel Bolger.
 She also worked as a summer law clerk for a San Francisco law firm and for the California Attorney General’s Natural Resources Section.

 Counsel to a broad group of agricultural stakeholders in the Salinas Valley providing assistance with the development of a Groundwater Sustainability Agency that includes significant participation by the agricultural groundwater users within the valley.

 Jessica Diaz Named Water & Wastes Digest 2018 Young Water Professional